devopshq/artifactory-du/README.md

 # show 2 folder level inside repository
 artifactory-du -h --max-depth=2 *

+# Show only directory with GB size
+artifactory-du -h --max-depth=0 * | grep G

 ```

-## Artifactory specific options
+## Artifactory options
+### Connection
-- `--artifactory-url` -URL to artifactory, e.g: https://arti.example.com/artifactory"
+- `--artifactory-url http://arti.example.com/artifactory` -URL to artifactory, e.g: https://arti.example.com/artifactory"
-- `--username` - user how have READ access to repository
+- `--username USERNAME` - user how have READ access to repository
-- `--password`, - user's password how have READ access to repository
+- `--password PASSWORD`, - user's password how have READ access to repository
-- `--repository` - Specify repository
+- `--repository REPOSITORY` - Specify repository
 - `--verbose` - increase output verbosity

+### Specific
+- `--without-download`
+- `--older-than DAY_COUNT`
+- `--created-after TIME`

 ## du common options support
+- `--max-depth N` - print the total for a directory (or file, with --all) only if it is N or fewer levels below the command line argument; `--max-depth=0` is the same  as `--summarize`
 - `--human-readable, -h` - print sizes in human readable format (e.g., 1K 234M 2G)
-- `--max-depth` - print the total for a directory (or file, with --all) only if it is N or fewer levels below the command line argument; `--max-depth=0` is the same  as `--summarize`
 - `--all` - write counts for all files, not just directories
 - `--summarize` - display only a total for each argument